 Potential Array File Types (Comparison)¶

-Potential array files come in a number of different types (.PA#, .PA, .PA0, .PA1, etc.).
-This document explains what these files are and how they differ.
+Potential array files come in a number of different types (.PA, .PA#, .PA0, .PA1, etc. files).
+How do they differ?

 Basic Potential Arrays¶

-A basic potential array, which has the file extension .PA, is the simplest type of potential array, and for simpler applications it may be the only type you need.
+A basic potential array, which has the file extension .PA, is the simplest type of potential array.
+For simpler applications it may be the only type you need.
 A .PA file is a 2D or 3D rectangular grid–sometimes called a “mesh”–of points in space.
 Each point in the array defines

 - a potential – either an electrostatic potential in Volts or scalar magnetic potential in Mags